Buying a car

 Read more:

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Information provided is general advice only and has been prepared without taking into account any person's particular objectives, financial situation or needs.
-Please read the relevant Product Disclosure Statement before making any decision regarding this product.
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 Related Links and Products